 Once you have settled the corporate income tax side, then additional tax obligations should be looked into.
 In a lot of countries, the net dividend payment might be subject to a dividend withholding tax (WHT).

 Most likely you should declare this dividend income in your annual personal income tax return in your state of residence and also disclose the amount of tax that has been paid in Estonia.
 If necessary, a certificate can be requested from the tax authorities confirming the tax amount in Estonia.

-Depending on the rules of your state of residence, this Estonian dividend income may also be subject to tax there, but there could be a possibility to credit the tax cost against your domestic tax liability or exempt it all together in order to eliminate any double taxation.
+Depending on the rules of your state of residence, this Estonian dividend income may also be subject to tax there, but there could be a possibility to credit the tax cost against your domestic tax liability or exempt it altogether in order to eliminate any double taxation.

-For the purposes of the following guidelines, a director = management board member of the Company.
+For the purposes of the following guidelines, a director is equivalent to a management board member of the Company.

 Social tax gets trickier depending on where you live, whether you are covered by a social security scheme and whether your country has an agreement for social security with Estonia or is part of the EU or European Economic Area or in Switzerland.
 All of these factors have to be considered.